10 Things Your Body Can Do After You Die

 3. Tour the Globe as a Scandalous Work of Art

 Beginning in 1996 with the BODY WORLDS show in Japan, exhibits featuring artfully flayed human bodies have rocked the museum circuit.
-BODY WORLDS is now in its fourth incarnation, and competing shows, such as Bodies Revealed, are pulling in $30 million per year.
+Almost 20 years later, more than 40 million people have visited BODY WORLDS, and this year, a permanent exhibition opened in Berlin.
 The problem is, it's not always clear where those bodies are coming from.

 Dr. Gunther von Hagens, the man behind BODY WORLDS, has documented that his bodies were donated voluntarily to his organization.
 However, his largest competitor, Premier Entertainment, doesn't have a well-established donation system.
 Premier maintains that its cadavers are unclaimed bodies from mainland China.
 And therein lies the concern.
 Activists and journalists believe "unclaimed bodies" is a euphemism for "executed political prisoners."

 The fear isn't unfounded.
 In 2006, Canada commissioned a human rights report that found Chinese political prisoners were being killed so that their organs could be "donated" to transplant patients.
 And in February 2008, ABC News ran an exposé featuring a former employee from one of the Chinese companies that supplied corpses to Premier Entertainment.
 In the interview, he claimed that one-third of the bodies he processed were political prisoners.
 Not surprisingly, governments have started to take notice.
 In January 2008, the California State Assembly passed legislation requiring body exhibits to prove that all their corpses were willfully donated.